Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Experiments

 A key property of PH-CS is its capacity to provide reliable conservative estimates $\alpha^{\textrm{PH-CS}}$ of the FDP, as formalized by \eqref{eq_post_FDP}--\eqref{eq_heur_FDR}.
 To illustrate this, Fig. \ref{fig_FDP_estimate} reports the relationship between the realized $\textrm{FDP}(\mathcal{R}^{\textrm{PH-CS}},\mathcal{Y}^{\textrm{test}})$ and the declared level $\alpha^{\textrm{PH-CS}}$ over $100$ trials via a scatter plot evaluated on the Shuttle dataset under the constrained-size utility \eqref{eq_utility_size_first} and on the Recruitment dataset under the additive trade-off utility \eqref{eq_u_add}.

-The main observation is that, in both cases, the joint distribution of true and estimated FDP is concentrated around the diagonal reference line, indicating that the declared level $\alpha^{\textrm{PH-CS}}$ tracks the realized FDP reasonably well across realizations.
-Some points lie above the diagonal, meaning that the realized FDP can occasionally exceed the declared level, but the average estimated FDP $\mathbb{E}[\alpha^{\textrm{PH-CS}}]$ lies below the true FDR $\textrm{FDR}(R^{\textrm{PH-CS}})$, confirming the theoretical results in \eqref{eq_post_FDP}--\eqref{eq_heur_FDR}.
+The main observation is that, in both cases, the joint distribution of true and estimated FDP is concentrated around the diagonal, indicating that the declared level $\alpha^{\textrm{PH-CS}}$ tracks the realized FDP reasonably well across realizations.
+Some points lie above the diagonal, meaning that the realized FDP can occasionally exceed the declared level, but the average estimated FDP $\mathbb{E}[\alpha^{\textrm{PH-CS}}]$ {is larger than} the true FDR $\textrm{FDR}(R^{\textrm{PH-CS}})$, confirming the theoretical results in \eqref{eq_post_FDP} and \eqref{eq_heur_FDR}.